 “On behalf of our members and residents, the Board of Directors would like to thank CHF BC, the Community Land Trust, Vancity, BC Housing, Miller Thomson LLP, Mayor Richard Stewart and MP Ron McKinnon for collaborating with us to secure a fresh start and a brighter future for Hoy Creek Housing Co-op,” said Remus Herman, president of the co-op’s Board of Directors.

 “We should all be very proud of this endeavor to establish more affordable housing in the heart of this beautiful city of Coquitlam.
 The Co-op’s members can breathe a little easier knowing that we can all see the light at the end of the tunnel.”

-“We are very proud to be working with the board and members of Hoy Creek on this exciting initiative,” said Thom Armstrong, executive director of CHF BC and the Community Land Trust.
+“We are very proud to be working with the board and members of Hoy Creek on this exciting initiative,” said Thom Armstrong, executive director of CHF BC and CLT.
 “Everyone understands the need for more affordable housing in Coquitlam and the entire Tri-City area.
 Hoy Creek is now perfectly positioned to respond to the needs of its members and the broader community by building more affordable new homes than anyone could have imagined.”

 Discussions will soon begin with the City of Coquitlam to develop new plans for the co-op’s redevelopment.
 The municipal permitting process is expected to take place over the next year and groundbreaking on the redevelopment is anticipated in 2019.